 Large Used Parts Inventory Available

 While plane retirements have temporarily grounded the MRO sector, they will actually play a huge role in their return to pre-COVID revenue levels.
-Retired planes are extremely valuable to USM (Used Serviceable Materials) companies because they are full of serviceable used parts.
+Retired planes are extremely valuable to USM (Used Serviceable Materials) companies because they are full of serviceable used parts available to salvage.
 Not only that, but as airline companies slowly start to add flights and get back to their pre-COVID-19 schedules, they are going to need more of their planes.
 More planes in the air inevitably means more planes that need maintenance.
 Repairing existing planes, rather than buying new ones, will be key as airline companies try to save money.
 They may also turn to parts that make their airplanes COVID-19 safe.
 For example, as airlines worry about recycled air on their planes, HEPA filters could become a must.
 While repairing and updating planes will help the MRO sector as a whole, USM companies stand to benefit the most from these money-saving efforts, and Proponent is here to help.

-Being able to harvest and use these green-time engines will buoy up both airline companies and companies who maintain the green-time engine inventories.
+Being able to salvage and use these green-time engines will buoy up both airline companies and companies who maintain the green-time engine inventories.
 The problem with these engines is that they won’t last more than a year or two, meaning that OEMs, (Original Equipment Manufacturers) need to be proactive in planning for that eventuality.

 What this means for both MRO companies